owenvoke/hass-monzo/README.md

 click `+ New OAuth Client`.
 Ensure you have set the confidentiality to "Confidential", and set the redirect URL to `https://my.home-assistant.io/redirect/oauth`.

-If you want to use the sensor with multiple accounts ensure you have added all the users to the "collaborators" in the OAuth client registration with Monzo.

 ## Security

 If you discover any security related issues, please email security@voke.dev instead of using the issue tracker.